 In this area there’s also a large natural health and skincare store called Herbolarie.
 Here you can get a large selection of natural skincare and cosmetics, although very little is zero waste.

-The San Anton Market (Mercado San Anton) is in this area has a tapas food court similar to that at San Miguel plus a high-quality package-free fruit and veg shop with a large range of loose rice and beans.
+The San Anton Market (Mercado San Anton) in this area has a tapas food court similar to that at San Miguel plus a high-quality package-free fruit and veg shop with a large range of loose rice and beans.

 La Magdalena De Proust was a store recommended to me on the Zero Waste Facebook Group.
 It has a few loose items and refillable Ecocover but most of the items on sale were individually packaged.
 They did have an organic bakery on site too.